bellDataSc/Public-Data-Pipeline-for-Business-Insights/README.md

 This project simulates a complete data pipeline that extracts, transforms, and analyzes **public data sources** (e.g., IBGE, Brazilian Federal Revenue) to generate insights that support **data-driven decision making**.

+      -- Check out the same project in Kotlin ' gh repo clone bellDataSc/Kotlin-Data-Pipeline ' - This project is a complete rewrite of my previous data pipeline, now using only Kotlin.
+The choice of language is intended to show how it is possible to apply modern data engineering practices outside of the Python ecosystem, using the power of the JVM, while maintaining conciseness, and preparing the code to evolve into backend applications or microservices in the future.

 ## 🔍 Objective

 To showcase how public data can be organized and processed into reusable pipelines to extract value in fields such as public administration, education, media, and regional economic development.